tarwn/lessthandot-hugo/blogs/content/posts/2013-07-19-sql-saturday-east-iowa.md

 I am honored to have been selected to speak at this event and am very much looking forward to it.
 I have never been to the East Iowa SQL Saturday but everyone I know who has, simply raves about the manner in which it is run.

 I will be presenting <a href="http://www.sqlsaturday.com/viewsession.aspx?sat=239&sessionid=15737" target="_blank">An Optimistic Approach: Snapshot Isolation in SQL</a>.
-If you would like to learn about one of the more powerful, but least understood, aspects of SQL Server, I&#8217;ll be in Room 2520B starting at 4PM!
+If you would like to learn about one of the more powerful, but least understood, aspects of SQL Server, I'll be in Room 2520B starting at 4PM!

 > **An Optimistic Approach: Snapshot Isolation in SQL**
 >